Ecconia/OpenTUNG/Readme.md

 If you want to collaborate, you should check out that discord.

-TUNG/LogicWorld also have a [Discord-Server](https://discord.gg/C5Qkk53), if you don't know what this game is about, check out these first.
+TUNG/LogicWorld also have a [Discord-Server](https://discord.gg/C5Qkk53), if you don't know what this game is about, check out that one first.